andrew henderson menu

 So, too, is focusing on those reasons and not chasing the latest shiny object.
 The actual passport you obtain is just one tool in your tool chest.
 Each person needs a different tool.

-The US citizen who needs a second passport to escape tax has different needs than the Chinese millionaire who is tired of applying for visas and worried his children are eating soup with lead in it.
+The US citizen who needs a second passport to escape tax has different needs than the Chinese millionaire who is tired of applying for visas and worried about his children’s future.

-If you’re the Chinese millionaire with no passport offering good visa-free travel, then getting good visa-free travel is probably top of your list.
+If you’re a Chinese millionaire with no passport offering good visa-free travel, then getting that is probably on the top of your list.
 However, the US or UK citizen seeking a second passport should consider a passport that complements what they already have, rather than offering more of the same.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.